xiix0/scam/README.md

-You have an unusual understanding of the problems of human relationships.
+You will be awarded the Nobel Peace Prize... posthumously.